 The pay period ends at midnight every Saturday.
 Non-exempt, hourly Employees are paid on Friday of each week based on the number of hours worked in the previous week.
 Non-exempt, salaried Employees are paid on Friday of each week for the current week's base hours and the previous week's paid time off ("PTO") and overtime (if applicable).
 Exempt Employees are paid on Friday of each week for the current weeks' salary and the previous weeks' PTO.
 Certain positions are paid monthly for that months' wages and the previous months' PTO.
+If the normal payday falls on a bank or national holiday, Employees will be paid on the last working day before the holiday.
 Employee must submit hours, overtime, and PTO via ADP, or where not available, by a completed timesheet submitted to the Employee's manager by the end of every workweek.
 It is the Employee's responsibility to submit hours, overtime, or PTO on a timely basis each week.
 Any delay may hinder issuance of an accurate or timely paycheck.